brunch/brunch-guide/content/en/chapter11-plugins.md

 Then we compile the regex once and for all.

-Now, eery time `compile(…)` is called (which means the file we get matched our `pattern`), we'll need to get the current Git HEAD's SHA1, and proceed to replacing it through the file's in-memory contents.
+Now, every time `compile(…)` is called (which means the file we get matched our `pattern`), we'll need to get the current Git HEAD's SHA1, and proceed to replacing it through the file's in-memory contents.

 We don't get this SHA just once at construction time, because committing along througout the dev phase is a common scenario (without stopping Brunch's watcher, that is), so our value would quickly become obsolete.